VIAME/VIAME/examples/annotation_and_visualization/README.rst

 .. _this example online: https://github.com/Kitware/VIAME/blob/master/examples/annotation_and_visualization

 There are a number of GUIs in the system.
-As part of the VIVIA package, the vpView and vsPlay GUIs are useful for displaying detections, their respective probabilities, and for making new annotations in video.
+As part of the VIVIA package, the vpView and vsPlay GUIs are useful for displaying detections, their respective probabilities, for running detections, and for making new annotations in video.
 There are additionally simpler GUIs which can be enabled in .pipe files that are a part of KWIVER.
 For examples on how to run both of these GUIs see the "annotation_and_visualization" example folder. vpView doesn't load imagery by default, but instead loads project files (details below) which are simple text files pointing to imagery, groundtruth, computed detections, and/or homographies for the input data.
 If you just want to use the tool to make annotations you don't need to specify the later three, and just need to